 My brother said I should come home and attend Perimeter College for a year to get my GPA back up.
-My parents said I could move back in with them and they’d pay for one more semester of college, before I have to start taking loans.This semester, I’m taking two online and two on-campus courses and am starting to get used to my new schedule.
+My parents said I could move back in with them and they’d pay for one more semester of college before I have to start taking loans.This semester, I’m taking two online and two on-campus courses and am starting to get used to my new schedule.
 I also am working part time.

 Fully online student

-The first time I signed up for a science class, I didn’t realize I had to go to campus for some of the labs.
-Luckily, I read that on the course syllabus on the second day of class.
-I immediately called the online science department, and they were able to help me change to an online lab.
-I still had to go to campus for the final exam though.
-I was able to get a ride to the school for that final.
+When I first signed up for a science class, I didn’t realize I had to go to campus for some labs.
+Luckily, I saw it on the course syllabus, immediately called the online science department, and they helped me change to an online lab.
+I learned that students must always read the course notes in PAWS.

 Typical day: Get up, eat, then start working on my classes.
-If I need a quiet place to work, I stay at home.
-When I have reading assignments or lectures to watch, I like to go to a quiet coffee shop down the street.
+If I need a quiet place, I stay at home.
+But sometimes, I go to a coffee shop down the street.

-Typical week: I spend 15 hours during the week in the courses and set aside more than 15 hours of study time.
-Sometimes I can take a break from studying on Tuesday or Thursday, but I found consistently logging into my classes each day keeps me on track.
+Typical week: I spend 15 hours per week in the courses and set aside more than 15 hours more of study time.
+Sometimes I take a break on Tuesday or Thursday, but I find that logging into my classes each day keeps me on track.

 Georgia State University’s Perimeter College has been pioneering convenient, affordable and flexible degree programs for decades.

 Staying on top of your educational expenses doesn’t have to be difficult.
 The Office of Student Accounts provides services and solutions to help you meet your financial responsibilities while pursuing your educational goals.